diantyapitaloka/Variable-PHP/README.md

 ```

 ## 🦞🦀🦑 Global Scope 🦑🦀🦞
-The following is an example of a variable in global scope:
+The following is an example of a variable in global scope such as:

 ```
 <?php